jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Removes all items from the specified ListBox.

 * `.clearAllListBoxes(callFunction=False)`
-    This will remove all items from all the ListBoxes in the app.
+    This will remove all items from all ListBoxes in the app.
     Set ```callFunction``` to be True, if you want to call any associated functions.

 * `.updateListBox(title, items, select=False)`